FFGResidentResource/hope/README.md

 > - This concludes Database setup

 ### Deploy to Cloud - May have to look Microsoft Azure Spring boot deployment and <ins> how routing <ins> is done. (we have shown in past how to deploy with Pivotal Cloud Foundry)

 > - routing is nothing but global load balancer url or host url of the project that is connected to source IP of the system
 > - Memory instance and all have to be defined as per Azure documentation.

 ### Database Management

-> - If you go with ElephantSQL, have their own database backup so you not going to loose any data in case of disaster.
+> - If you go with ElephantSQL, have their own database backup so you are not going to loose any data in case of a disaster.
 > - Once resident is in System he/she should be always in system and should never be deleted from the System.
 > - Quarterly and Demographics Report includes Inactive and Active Resident both to produce accurate number of resident served for a given year.
 > - Action Plan, Contact Notes and all 7 life domain assessment maintains system of record by "on_this_date" so you will find this field in these table.